Narratives from the Streets

 About the Author(s)

-Joshua D. Phillips is an instructor in the department of communication arts and sciences at Pennsylvania State University, Brandywine in Media, Pennsylvania.
+Joshua D. Phillips is an Associate Teaching Professor in the Department of Communication Arts and Sciences at Pennsylvania State University, Brandywine in Media, Pennsylvania.
 He has written several academic essays on race, poverty, and sexual violence.

 Joshua D. Phillips

 Format: softcover (6 x 9)